Using Rainmeter for a Minimal Desktop Setup

 Step 4: Size the wallpaper to the correct aspect ratio.

-Once you have the wallpaper, open it up on the photos editor app by just right click -> Edit with photos and then change the aspect ratio to 16:9 (widescreen) and then save it somewhere.
+Once you have the wallpaper, open it up on the photo editor app by just right click -> Edit with photos and then change the aspect ratio to 16:9 (widescreen) and save it somewhere.

 Step 5: Set the wallpaper as your desktop background

-This should be fairly self explanatory.
-You can just right click -> set as desktop background on the cropped image.
+This should be fairly self-explanatory.
+You can right click -> set as desktop background on the cropped image.

 Click the download button to download.